-In order to help our employees understand the values, standards and principles underlying our Code, we have implemented a global compliance program overseen by the Audit Committee, which includes training of employees through different modalities (e-learning live in-person, and virtual instructor-led) on various topics relating to compliance and ethics.
+In order to help our employees understand the values, standards and principles underlying our Code, we have implemented a global compliance program overseen by the Audit Committee, which includes training of employees through different modalities (e-learning, live in-person, and virtual instructor-led) on various topics relating to compliance and ethics.
 Office-based employees complete annual Code of Conduct training, as well as specific training covering subtopics addressed by the Code.
+In 2024, our Code of Conduct and Ethics training course was completed by over 47,000 Magna employees.

-In addition, we have developed and will be rolling out during the first half of 2024, mandatory enhanced compliance training for employees on responsible sourcing and global supply chain laws, covering such issues such as child labour, human trafficking, forced labour, and the responsible use of third party labour brokers.
-The training will be mandatory for employees across various functional areas with responsibility for hiring and supplier/vendor selection and oversight, such as Human Resources, Purchasing, Legal, and Quality, as well as other functional leadership.
-These modules are expected to be rolled out in the first half of 2024.
+In addition to the Code of Conduct training, in 2024, we rolled out mandatory enhanced compliance training for employees on responsible sourcing and global supply chain laws, covering such issues such as child labour, human trafficking, forced labour, and the responsible use of third party labour brokers.
+The training is mandatory for employees across various functional areas with responsibility for hiring and supplier/vendor selection and oversight, such as Human Resources, Purchasing, Legal, and Quality, as well as other functional leadership.
+During 2024, the training modules were completed by Magna employees, as follows: